rakshit444/InstagramTracker/README.md

 # InstagramTracker
 # Introduction

 This sample android project gives you the boilerplate code you need to connect to Instagram API,get access token and retrieve the content by Rest API calls.
+It provides you very simple implementation of Instagram OAuth 2.0

 This application uses retrofit+okhttp+realm open source libraries.
 The project has very simple functionalities: